Aortic Dissection Repair

 too much bleeding or other problems during surgery.

-Your provider may have other instructions for you based on your medical condition.
+Your provider may have other instructions for you based on your health condition.

 What happens during aortic dissection repair?

-Surgery to repair an aortic dissection is very complex.
-Your doctor can explain what
+Surgery to repair an aortic dissection is very complicated.
+Your doctor can explain

 For a traditional open-heart surgery

-- Your surgeon will make an incision in your chest or belly (abdomen).
-The exact spot
+Your surgeon will make a cut (incision) in your chest or belly (abdomen).
+The exact

-parts of the aorta.
-If your aortic valve is damaged, your surgeon may also insert
+to replace the damaged parts of the aorta.
+If your aortic valve is damaged, your surgeon

 machine and close your incision.